 As lockdown eased, we were amongst the first Scottish clubs to publish a coronavirus exit plan, under the Scottish Athletics framework.
-We resumed small-scale group training in August.
-We now have larger group training, and began welcoming new members from our waiting list, in September.
-We’ve also staged a few small, covid plan compliant club events, to give a taste of competition, and hope to organise more as we go.
+We resumed small-scale group training in August 2020, then began welcoming new members from our waiting list, in September.
+We’ve began staging small, club events, to give a taste of competition, and hope to organise more as we go.
 It’s all kept under review as rules and restrictions change: The latest club plan is accessible below.

 - Version 12, for the return to the levels framework in April 2021

 - Version 10 of our plan covered the return to group training after the December-March 21 lockdown

 - Club Coronavirus plan, for the November 2020 Levels framework.

 - November 2020 (now superseded) Level 3 letter to members (superseded when Glasgow enters Level 4) available here.

 - 26th September 2020 update is available to download here: BRR_ Coronavirus Club plan and members info #6_ October 10 2020.
 More details for members, on the club forum.

 - Our (now superseded) plan when the rules of six became effective in late September: BRR_ Coronavirus Club plan and members info #5_ Late September 2020